 Answer Key

-An answer key is provided with individual/student Phase 1 and Phase 2 score reports and the new Phase 3 score report.
+An answer key is provided with individual/student Phase 1, Phase 2, and Phase 3 score reports.
 COMSAE does not determine a numerical minimum passing score.
 Instead, based on standard scores, it provides the suggested performance levels below.

 Phase 1 & 2 Performance Levels